justjohn1/yara_scanner/README.md

 # Yara Scanner

 ## Description
-Yara Scanner is a comprehensive tool for scanning files and processes on a system using YARA rules.
+Yara Scanner is a comprehensive tool for scanning files and processes on systems using YARA rules.
 It's designed to detect malware, suspicious activities, and specific patterns in files and running processes.

 ## Features
 - Scan files and directories with YARA rules.